joferomo/school-projects/README.md

 This is a game about dropping balls on channels and trying to get the most points.
 It's kind of like pachinko, but with predetermined paths.

 The channels flip whenever the ball goes through, so plan ahead, since you only have 5 balls.

-My high score is 75 points, can you beat that?